rkam/shairport-sync/CAR INSTALL.md

 ```
 # poweroff
 ```
+Note: doing a `reboot` here doesn't seem to work properly -- it really does seem necessary to power off.

 ### Ready
 Install the Raspberry Pi in your car.
 It should be powered from a source that is switched off when you leave the car, otherwise the slight current drain will eventually flatten the car's battery.